mmlacak/crochess/docs/source/libcc/organization.rst

 Linked lists
 ------------

-Linked lists are described in :ref:`lbl-libcc-concepts-linkedlists`.
+Linked lists are described in concepts :ref:`lbl-libcc-concepts-linkedlists`.

 :term:`Link`\s have ``Link`` appended to the name, usually of a base entity, and also :c:`next` member, which points to next item in sequence.